 Athens City Schools uses a computerized system in the lunchrooms.
-This helps to expedite lines and helps to lengthen the time your child has to eat breakfast and lunch that uses offer versus serve, which allows students to have different choices for each meal.
-Each student has an account with an assigned 4-digit number they enter or scan each time they go through the lunchroom line.
-Please make sure your child knows his/her 4-digit number.
+This helps to expedite lines and helps to lengthen the time your child has to eat breakfast and lunch.
+We utilize offer versus serve, which allows students to have different choices for each meal.
+Each student has an account with an assigned 3, 4, or 5 digit number they enter or scan each time they go through the lunchroom line.
+Please make sure your child knows his/her lunch number.
 The following are specific details that you will need to know: